d3fin3d/staff/guidelines.md

   level infraction (instead of light, use medium, for example).

   If they continue this after 2 infractions, then ping an admin to have a harsher punishment inflicted.

+* __"You are banned from this topic" is not a reason to hide__

+  Users cannot say a user is banned from a topic and that is grounds for removing it.
+Unless the post actually break rules, users cannot just ban someone from a topic.
+If the post breaks rules, remove it.
+Otherwise, leave it, even if someone said they were banned from the topic.

 ### Support